ministryofjustice/moj-frontend/docs/components/interruption-card.md

 The only button that can be used is the [GOV.UK Design System button on a dark background](https://design-system.service.gov.uk/components/button/#buttons-on-dark-backgrounds).

 Do not add form elements (such as radio buttons).
-This is not accessible because the  will mean that a red error message will appear on thr blue is not accessible because the .
+A red error message would appear on the blue background, which is not accessible.

 There’s not enough research to determine whether images should be included in interruption cards.
-There's [GOV.UK Design System guidance on images](https://design-system.service.gov.uk/styles/images/).
+The [GOV.UK Design System guidance on images](https://design-system.service.gov.uk/styles/images/) may help with this.

 ### Colours